isaacfab/rmetalog/README.md

 install_github('isaacfab/RMetalog')
 ```

 Once the package is loaded you start with a data set of continuous observations.
-For this repository we will load the library and use an example of fish size measurements from the Pacific Northwest.
-This data set is illustrative to demonstrate the flexibility of the metalog distribution.
-The data frame is installed with the package.
+For this repository, we will load the library and use an example of fish size measurements from the Pacific Northwest.
+This data set is illustrative to demonstrate the flexibility of the metalog distribution as it is bi-modal.
+The data is installed with the package.

 ``` r
 library(RMetalog)